Seizure and sale of tangible personal property

 Reminder

-the seized goods are listed on the act of attachment that you were given by the commissioner of justice at the end of the seizure.
+The seized goods are listed on the act of attachment that you were given by the commissioner of justice at the end of the seizure.

+Until the sale, you can continue to use the seized goods (unless they are consumable or put under sequester).
+But you are prohibited from giving them away, moving them or selling them (except in the case of an authorized amicable sale).
 The only exception is that you can move the seized goods in the case of a legitimate cause (fire, flood...), provided that you inform the creditor beforehand and indicate to him the place where they will be placed.

 If you do not respect these rules, you can be punished with 3 years imprisonment and €375,000 of fine.

-- ownership of the seized property
+- Ownership of seized tangible personal property

-The next step is different depending on whether or not you receive a purchase proposal.
+The next step is different depending on whether or not you receive a purchase proposal:

 Répondez aux questions successives et les réponses s’afficheront automatiquement